n-c0d3r/NCPPLite/README.md

   + **Reflection**
     + **⚠️ Warning**: `not avaiable on NCPP Lite Distribution`
     + Easy to use
-    + No memory cost on reflected object
+    + No additional memory cost on reflected object
     + Metadata supports
     + Fast compilation
     + Flexible and highly customizable